-- Publication of an updated Garda Diversity and Inclusion Strategy. - The reform of the Prohibition of Incitement to Hatred Act 1989, in particular to address cyber hate and to protect a more inclusive range of groups. - The introduction of bespoke legislation specific to hate crime to ensure consistency in the manner in which hate crime is understood and addressed by the criminal justice process in Ireland. - The development of mechanisms to gather and publish data regarding the prosecution and sentencing of crimes which have been flagged as having a discriminatory motive.
+- Publication of an updated Garda Diversity and Inclusion Strategy. - The reform of the Prohibition of Incitement to Hatred Act 1989, in particular to address cyber hate and to protect a more inclusive range of groups. - The introduction of legislation incorporating aggravated offences and sentencing provisions specific to hate crime as recommended in 'Out of the Shadows' Legislating for Hate Crime in Ireland. - The development of mechanisms to gather and publish data regarding the prosecution and sentencing of crimes which have been flagged as having a discriminatory motive.